hotkeymuc/haul3/README.md

 # HAUL
 HotKey's Amphibious Universal Language

 This is a puzzle I have set up for myself: Can I write a program that translates itself into other languages?

-Nothing new, nothing special.
+This is nothing new, nothing special.
 Every programmer should have tried this at least once.
-(See: transpilers, quine, llvm, etc.) Well, this is my approach at that.
+(See: transpilers, [Quine](https://en.wikipedia.org/wiki/Quine_(computing)), [LLVM](https://llvm.org/), etc.) Well, this is my own approach at that.

-> So I tried.
-And it worked.
-And it was fun.
+## History and Versions
+* [HAUL1](https://github.com/hotkeymuc/haul1) was the first attempt.
+It was written in PHP.
+But it proved the point.
 > So I did it again.
 And it was even more fun.
 > So now I am doing it for a third time and things are getting *really* interesting...

 This is in no way intended for any productive use.
 It's food for thought.
 An elaborate toy.
 Art and fart.
 A strange loop.